Skip to content

 Charnell Mumford, 67, is one of those patients.
 She started mavacamten last summer and said she felt better within a few weeks.

-"I noticed little things at first, like one day I walked up the hill from the parking lot to the pool without stopping--and while talking to a friend.
+"I noticed little things at first, like one day I walked up the hill from the parking lot to the pool without stopping -- and while talking to a friend.
 That might seem like a small thing, but I'd never made it up that hill without having to stop and catch my breath," said Mumford, who now also takes Pilates classes and walks full marathons.

 Mumford was diagnosed with obstructive hypertrophic cardiomyopathy when she came to Stanford Hospital in 2013.
-For years, she had spells of racing heart rate and light-headedness, and she didn't understanding why.
+For years, she had spells of racing heart rate and light-headedness, and she didn't understand why.
 Mumford, and the 1 in 500 people living with this condition, have a heart that beats powerfully -- too powerfully.

 A normal heart might thump hard sometimes, like during strenuous exercise, but in this type of cardiomyopathy, having certain genetic mutations causes the heart to contract excessively hard every time it beats.
 Heartbeats are muscle contractions, and in the same way that lifting weights at the gym leads to bigger muscles, excessive contractions, or hypercontractility, cause the heart walls to thicken and sometimes stiffen.
 Both can obstruct blood flowing in and out of the heart.
 The disease also causes dangerous heart rhythms, which can be fatal.